xsahil03x/flutter-sample/README.md

 - We have published [the API](https://api-sample.cingulo.com/docs) so that you can test the app
 - Looks good but... it is still missing tests (TODO) :(

-# Dependency Injection
+## Dependency Injection

 This project uses [inject.dart](https://github.com/cingulo/inject.dart).
+We only had to fork it from Google in order to bump a version dependency.
 You will have to clone it under vendor/inject.dart:

 ```
     $ cd <repository-root>
     $ git clone https://github.com/cingulo/inject.dart.git vendor/inject.dart
 ```

-Use the command below to build the dependency injection:
+Use the commands below to build the dependency injection:

 ```
     $ flutter packages pub run build_runner build --build-filter "lib/data/*/*.dart" --delete-conflicting-outputs